ansible-autobott/docs/content/docs/Guides/Servarr.md

     path:  "/media/torrent"
     owner: debian-transmission
     group: smbmedia
+    # 2xxx sets the setgid bit to ensure created
+    # files and dirs Inherit the group of the parent directory
-    mode: "2750"
+    mode: "2770"
-  # important to set the umask value, this ensures that torrent files are created as with permissions 660
+  # important to set the umask value, this ensures that
+  # torrent files are created as with permissions 660
-  # needs to be set in decimal notation: 18=022 (644), 2=002 (664), 7=007 (660)
+  # needs to be set in decimal notation:
+  # 18=022 (644), 2=002 (664), 7=007 (660)
   umask: 7
 ```